 When your sciatic nerve gets pinched, stressed, or compressed, it can cause sciatica — a painful condition that can put the brakes on your usual routine.

 Sciatica is incredibly common, affecting up to 40% of people at some point in their lives.
-But when this unpleasant nerve pain shows up, can massage therapy help you find relief?
+But when this unpleasant nerve pain shows up, can massage therapy help you find some relief?

 When it comes to massage for sciatica pain, here’s what you should know about the benefits, risks, and how to get started.